smazcw3/Kubernetes/README.md

             type: front-end
 ~~~

-Once the above replicaset definition file is created, we can run
-`kubectl create -f replicaset-definiton.yml`.
+Once the above replicaset definition file is created, we can run `kubectl create -f replicaset-definiton.yml`.

-To see the created replicset, run `kubectl get replicaset`.
++ To see the created replicset, run `kubectl get replicaset`.

++ To delete the replicaset, run `kubectl delete replicaset myapp-replicaset`

++ To replace/update the replicaset, run `kubectl replace -f replicaset-definition.yml`

++ To scale the replicaset(increasing the no. of replicas), run `kubectl scale --replicas=6 -f replicaset-defintion`

 ## Minikube